WuChao-2024/tros_en_wuc_check_fork/docs/quick_start/cross_compile.md

 ### Install Dependencies

-Install the necessary packages for source code compilation
+Install the necessary packages for code compilation

 ```shell
 # install some pip packages needed for testing